 These are not instant, so you’ll have to go through the usual rounds of getting approved.
 But at least you know in these cases, your money is being used to do good.

 - Reliance Bank is owned by the Salvation Army, so profits help homeless people.
-Lending mostly to companies that deliver positive social impact, you get free banking for the first 6 months (subject to conditions), a visa debit card, Internet banking and access to high street banking services.
+You get free banking for the first 6 months (conditions apply), a visa debit card, Internet banking and access to high street banking services.

 Simpler Alternatives to Paypal

 Paypal may be used by millions, but has many critics (1 star average over 20,000 reviews).
-Some simpler alternatives you may wish to explore include:
+Some simpler alternatives to explore are: